Ahirice/groovy-tulip/content/_index.md

   content: |-
     All around the world, decentralised finance (DeFi) enthusiasts are crafting the building blocks of a new financial system.
 Enabled by blockchains, DeFi provides elite financial services to anyone.

     Monolith is an actor of the Ethereum ecosystem.
-We provide a secure wallet for users to store their assets; it's paired with a Visa Debit card to enable them to spend them everywhere conveniently.
+We provide a secure wallet for users to store their assets and access DeFi services; it's paired with a Visa Debit card to enable them to spend them everywhere conveniently.
   actions:
   - label: "\U0001F30C Path to transcendence"
     url: "/about"